cognitive-engineering-lab/quizicist/README.md

-## What you'll need
- - An [OpenAI account](https://beta.openai.com/signup) (preferably on the paid plan)
- - A local copy of the [Rust Book](https://github.com/rust-lang/book)
+# Quizicist: an AI-powered quiz generator

 ## Getting started
+Want to quickly generate a quiz?
+Visit our hosted Quizicist instance at [quizici.st](https://quizici.st).
+With a piece of text content (eg. a textbook or lecture notes), Quizicist can generate a quiz in minutes.
+Once you review the questions and mark answers as correct or incorrect, you can export the quiz to Google Forms, [mdbook-quiz](https://github.com/cognitive-engineering-lab/mdbook-quiz), or plain text.

+## Running Quizicist locally
+Running into rate limits at [quizici.st](https://quizici.st)?
+Quizicist can be deployed locally with the following instructions:

 ### Environment variables
-You'll need to create a `.env` file in the root of the project with the following key-value pairs:
+You'll need to create a `.env` file in the root of the project with the following key-value pair:
 ```
 OPENAI_SECRET_KEY=<your openai API key>
-RUST_BOOK_PATH=/path/to/copy/of/rust-book
 ```

 ### Dependencies